 10+ years experience in NYC as an engineer and producer, professional pianist, and composer.
 Im a composer for film and TV: Genres I specialize in: Modern Classical, Folk, Ambient, Jazz, and Film Music.
 My music has been featured in dozens of TV commercials and my album that I mixed and mastered is currently featured in a Spotify editorial playlist

 In the past, I've written songs for Blondie; done Session keyboards for Cee Lo Green, Steel Pulse, and No ID; and produced dozens of independent artists.

-My studio is equipped with a small SSL console, piano, drums, many guitars, BAE preamps, Retro 176 compressor, AKG mics and lots of synths and sound makers.
+My studio is equipped with a small SSL console, piano, drums, many guitars, BAE preamps, Retro 176 compressor, AKG mics, tons of UAD plugins and lots of synths and sound makers.
 I work in Logic Pro X and have a huge library of samples, sound effects, and virtual instruments and other tools to bring your music to life.

 With every project I work on, my goal is to help you hone your vision and find the sound that you're hearing in your head.
 I usually start with a list of references so that we can find a musical common ground.

 Click the 'Contact' above to get in touch.
 I look forward to helping you take your project to the next level.

 Click the 'Contact' above to get in touch.
 Looking forward to hearing from you.

 9 Reviews - 1 Repeat ClientEndorse Jon Notar